Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

 CommunityPay generates resale certificates directly from the system of record:

-• Financial data pulled from the general ledger at the moment of generation — balance sheets, assessment status, delinquency, and reserve balances are never stale
+• Financial data is pulled from the general ledger at the moment of generation — balance sheets, assessment status, delinquency, and reserve balances are never stale.

-• Board-confirmed answers stored as defaults, so future certificates pre-fill automatically
+• Board-confirmed answers are stored as defaults, so future certificates pre-fill automatically.

 Manual preparation across 26 disclosure sections reliably produces omissions and errors.
 A system that maps every statutory requirement to a data source and flags incomplete sections eliminates that risk.